 - Think twice about using little local companies which may not have national arrangements.
-Who know if you might need to move one day, or where to?
+Who knows if you might need to move one day, or where to?
 Or if they will still be in business.

 - Never pay for a plan in cash – there is no trail to follow if things go wrong.
 You might be defrauded, or the plan documents may go astray.

 - In our opinion, you should think more than twice about taking out a life insurance type plan.
 See our article on them here.
 They are often called Over 50s Plans.

-- Make sure your family know that you chosen and purchased a prepaid plan, what it covers and how to claim.
+- Make sure your family know that you have chosen and purchased a prepaid plan, what it covers and how to claim.
 When plans are purchased through us, we provide laminated documentation of the plan with copies for you and family members.
 “Cheap” plans may leave out many of the costs or impose very important restrictions.
 Make certain you understand what you have got.

 - Failure to keep the funeral plan company up to date with your address with one major provider (whom we do not use) can lead to your plan being confiscated, believe it or not.
 But it is sensible to keep them up to date with your address to avoid issues when the plan is needed.
 Some companies have extra costs in different areas, and the amount allowed for third-party costs (especially crematorium and burial costs) can vary widely from area to area and over time.